THEATRE FOR ACTION:

 Forum Theatre Workshops for Educators, Artists, and Community Activators

 Mixed Company Theatre is bringing back their popular Forum Theatre workshops this June!
-Theatre for Action is our week-long series of intensive workshops conducted by renowned Forum Theatre Creator and Artistic Director Simon Malbogat.
+THEATRE FOR ACTION is our week-long series of intensive workshops conducted by renowned Forum Theatre Creator and Artistic Director Simon Malbogat and Dora-nominated Playwright Luc Iogna.

 The techniques of Forum Theatre creation are transferable to a wide range of community engagement and educational initiatives.
 Workshop participants will receive the skills to become better facilitators, artists, community leaders, and more socially-aware educators.
 Check out our workshop descriptions below!